Working group 3 report, 2021

 BEHIND THE SMART METER

 These transformations allow for new opportunities.
-They enable the deployment of new services for the benefit of energy consumers.
-The increase in home comfort, control of energy consumption, the economic gains and citizen commitment to an environmental approach are the advantages expected from the management services for equipment installed downstream of meters, particularly for electricity.
+They enable the deployment of new services whichi are beneficial to energy consumers.
+The increase in home comfort, control of energy consumption, the economic gains and citizen commitment to an environmental approach are the advantages expected from the energy management.

 This report lays out some proposals to develop energy monitoring and management services.